Last visit was: 11 Jun 2026, 10:22 It is currently 11 Jun 2026, 10:22

 Improving from 250 (1%) on their worst attempt at the GMAT to 780 (99%) on their best is a remarkable and incredible achievement, and I congratulate this student on their (now-verified) 530-point GMAT score improvement!

-However, although it is certainly possible, this type of improvement is definitely not "realistic" (see the title of the post), and though there is no evidence that they did not give 100% on their first attempt, I do worry about the possibility of an already high-scoring student intentionally "bombing" their first test in order to simulate a huge GMAT score improvement (even this student admitted to giving up a bit on their 250 attempt).
+However, although it is certainly possible, this type of improvement is definitely not "realistic" (see the title of the post), and I also worry about the possibility of an already high-scoring student intentionally "bombing" their first test in order to simulate a huge GMAT score improvement: even this student admitted to giving up a bit on their 250 attempt.

-One should also note that their two verified GMAT attempts were nearly 5 years apart (December 2016 and January 2021), a span of approximately 1,500 days.
+One should also note that their two verified GMAT attempts were nearly 5 years apart (December 2016 and January 2021), a span of approximately 1,500 days—which only further reiterates that this oft-repeated story is a blatant _Target Test Prep marketing ploy, NOT a realistic GMAT score improvement.

 Joined: 22 Apr 2016